IndigoUnited/automaton/README.md

 ### CLI

+All you need to use the CLI can be found by executing `automaton -h`.
+This will show you how to use `automaton`, and any of the loaded tasks.

 In order to run an `autofile`, you simply run `automaton`.
 This will look for `autofile.js` in the current working dir.
 Instead, you can also run `automaton some_dir/my_autofile.js`, enabling you to specify what `autofile` you want to run.

 ### Node.js